Emir-Ak/Double-Helix/README.md

 - All code in Assets/Scripts

 - Was bored at empty school lessons so made a game for two players that fight asteroids and upgrade their abilities with gained points.
 Difficulty increases over time.
-There is also a cheatcode lol.
+There is also a cheatcode that changes skins lol.